icl-2025/icl-2025.github.io/README.md

 In order to install OCaml and the language ecosystem, please follow the installation guide provided [here](install_ocaml).

+During the ICL course I will also provide Java implementations of the majority of the exercises, as well as the project skeleton.
+However, I strongly recommend, and believe me it is of your best interest, to use OCaml as a vehicle to learn about compilers design.
+OCaml (and overall functional programming languages) is a perfect choice to design and implement compilers.
+Java, on the other hand, it is not a good choice to do so.

 ## Planning

 | Week | Date | Topics | Slides | Labs |